- Contact information

 All map points are approximate

 The points on the map are approximate locations and do not represent the actual boundaries of MFL/FCL land open to the public.
-The points are most often located in the center of a “forty acre” square and indicate that there is MFL or FCL land open to public recreation within that “forty acre” square (also known as a quarter-quarter section).
+The points are most often located in the center of a 40-acre square and indicate that there is MFL or FCL land open to public recreation within that 40-acre square (also known as a quarter-quarter section).

 Helpful tips

-- Some points represent multiple landowners.
-Click the gold arrow at the top of the details panel to cycle through these landowners.
+• Some points represent multiple landowners.
+Click the arrows at the top or bottom (for mobile) of the land description dialogue box to cycle through these landowners

 Technical requirements

-- Designed to work over a higher-speed internet connection (may be unusable over a dial-up connection).
+• Designed to work over a higher-speed internet connection for desktop devices (may be unusable over a dial-up connection)

 Map data updates

-- Intermittently (see help documentation under Data Updates):
+• Intermittently (see help documentation under map data updates):